1. What is concealed carry and how does it apply to UHD?

 Information about persons who are licensed to carry a concealed handgun is considered confidential and may only be disclosed by the Department of Public Safety to a criminal justice agency, upon proper request, and not to any individual other than the licensee.
 Consequently, UHD will not have a list of LTC holders at the university.
 Individuals holding a valid LTC are not required to disclose their status.
 The only exception to this rule is if police ask about concealed carry status for law enforcement purposes.
 License holders are required to inform the police, if questioned, that they are carrying a handgun.
 Importantly, if asked by someone other than a police officer, students, faculty, or staff cannot be retaliated against in any way for failure to answer the question or for answering in the affirmative or negative.
 In no way should faculty, staff, or students be pressured or coerced into divulging their campus carry status.

-23. For more information on the University of Houston system policies, click
+23. For more information on the University of Houston system policies, click this link.

-here to read our Campus Carry Policy.
+24. Click this link to read our Campus Carry Policy.